sumaerjolly/tnw-clone/README.md

 # tnw-clone
 In this project we got the chance to build a responsive website.
-We cloned The Next Web, >>https://thenextweb.com/ using media queries to gracefully degrade their site as the window size is reduced.
+We cloned The Next Web, >>https://thenextweb.com/ using media queries to gracefully break down their site as the window size is reduced.

 contributors
 Bright Okike @https://github.com/macbright